Na Hyesŏk: Career

 After her graduation from Jinmyeong Girls' High School in 1913, Na majored in Western oil painting at Tokyo Arts College for Women.
-As a student, Na wrote several essays critiquing the standard "good wife, good mother" Korean archetype, saying she wanted a career as an artist.
+As a student, Na wrote several essays critiquing the standard "good wife, wise mother" Korean archetype, saying she wanted a career as an artist.
 In April 1915, Na became the main organizer of the Association of Korean Women Students in Japan.
 It was around this time that she fell in love with Choe Sung-gu, a student at Keio University and the then editor and publisher of the magazine Hakchigwang.
 The relationship between Na and Choe was highly publicized among Korean students in Japan, as was Na's close literary and personal association with Yi Gwangsu.
 In the spring of 1915, Na's father summoned her back home and pressured her to accept a marriage proposal from a well-established family.
 Na was able to escape this by accepting a teaching position in a primary school, according to her later account.
 After a year of teaching and saving money for tuition, Na returned to Tokyo toward the end of 1915 to resume her studies.
 In April 1916, however, Choe Sung-gu died of tuberculosis, and Na had to temporarily stop her studies while recovering from a mental breakdown.